SPHYNX: Body is shorter, rounded abdomen and heavier than Peterbald's body.

 In 1996, the breed was adopted in the Russian Selectional Feline Federation (SFF) and given a standard and an abbreviation (PBD).

-These days the breed develops in the direction of modern Oriental and Siamese types, that is to say a long muzzle, large set-apart ears, flat cheekbones, and an elegant body on long legs.
-The abbreviations PD, PTB and PBD mean Peterbald they are trems that are used by Associations.
+These days the breed develops in the direction of modern Oriental and Siamese types, that is to say, a long muzzle, large set-apart ears, flat cheekbones, and an elegant body on long legs.
+The abbreviations PD, PTB, and PBD mean Peterbald.
+It's used by Associations.

 The abbreviation PSX means Petersburg sphynx.

 SPHYNX: bald sticky, because skin produces more oil, but when it clean as a warm peach.
 They have a lot more wrinkles.
-They also have soft skin that feel like chamois leather.
+They also have soft skin that feels like chamois leather.

 PETERBALD: Long, elongated, inverted triangle.
 Ears are extra large.
-Eyes are almond shape.
-Profile is straight with slight angle from forehead to nose, kinky whiskers.
-Neck is long and slender.
+Eyes are an almond shape.
+The profile is straight with the slight angle from forehead to nose, kinky whiskers.
+The neck is long and slender.

 The Peterbald cats can either have Bald or Hairy coats: